 You may think that something not covered by the moving company will be covered from your homeowner’s or renter’s insurance.
-While both may cover some of the damage, they should not be relied upon solely.
-You want to make sure your belongings are covered in case of unforeseen damage.
+Yet while both may cover some of the damage, they should not be the only insurance you rely on.

-This is the reason: Many moving companies will provide what is called valuation and not insurance.
+This is the reason: Many moving companies will provide what is called “valuation” and not insurance.

 Damages that are Covered

 There are different types of assessments that are offered by various moving companies.
 Hopefully this information will help you to make a decision on which moving company to use.

 This is one of the better options offered by the moving companies.
 However, it does not cover everything…

 It only covers property that has been damaged, lost, or destroyed.
 It will also pay for property repairs.

 This coverage does have deductibles, and there is a minimum amount that will be covered.
 Be sure to read the fine print when this coverage is being offered.